WebWeaver14/local-network-inventory/README.md

 # Local Network Discovery & Device Inventory
-Find every device on a local network (phones, printers, cameras, PCs) and make a tidy list of what each device is
+Find every device on a local network (phones, printers, cameras, PCs) and make a tidy list of what each device is and what it’s running.

 ## Scope
 - Date: 2025-11-09